phulsechinmay/MKDropdownMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/MKDropdownMenu.svg?style=flat)](http://cocoapods.org/pods/MKDropdownMenu)
 [![Platform](https://img.shields.io/cocoapods/p/MKDropdownMenu.svg?style=flat)](http://cocoapods.org/pods/MKDropdownMenu)

-Dropdown Menu for iOS with many customizable parameters to suit any needs.
+"Dropdown Menu for iOS with many customizable parameters to suit any needs."

+This is a version of the MKDropdownMenu with deletion capabilities for the items in the menu.

 Inspired by UIPickerView.